PeterMorrison1/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
 subheading: Luxury at Home
-heading: Great coffee with a conscience
+heading: Great coffee with a conscience!
 path: /products
 templateKey: product-page
 title: Our Coffee